Cover photo for Floyd Allen Craig's Obituary

 Craig was a graduate of Oklahoma Baptist University (a major in Religious Education with minors in Journalism and Speech) and Southwestern Baptist Theological Seminary (Master of Divinity).
 OBU honored him with the Outstanding Alumni Award in 1981.

 As a marketing and public relations professional, Craig’s experience ranged from creating and implementing fund-raising and campaigns to the design, development and conducting of statewide communications programs for state, regional and national denominational and nonprofit organizations.
+In 1984, he was awarded the Silver Anvil, the "Oscar" of the public relations profession, by PRSA (Public Relations Society of America).
 He was president of Craig Communications Inc., founded in 1981 with his wife Anne.
 He was instrumental, with others, in founding Associated Baptist Press, Baptist News Global’s predecessor organization, in 1990.

 He was Deputy Director of the Governor’s Office of Citizen Affairs and the Governor’s Citizen Advocate (Ombudsman) for the State of North Carolina during Gov. James B. Hunt Jr.’s two terms in the 1980s.
 He served as an adjunct professor for several semesters at Golden Gate Baptist Theological Seminary, Mill Valley, California, and Southeastern Baptist Theological Seminary, Wake Forest, NC.

-From 1967 to 1979, he was Director of Public Relations and Communications for the Christian Life Commission of the Southern Baptist Convention in Nashville.
+From 1967 to 1979, he was Director of Public Relations and Communications for the Christian Life Commission, the social action agency of the Southern Baptist Convention in Nashville.
 From 1962 to 1967 he was Director of Communications for the Baptist General Convention of Oklahoma.

 An ordained minister, Craig served as pastor of two churches while in college and seminary.
 Throughout his life, he was a sought-after speaker on college campuses, at churches and denominational groups.
 After graduation from Southwestern Seminary, he was assistant director of public relations there; as a student he had served as manager of the print shop and as campus photographer.

-Craig is the author of 10 books on communications, marketing and crisis management.
+Craig is the author of 10 books on communications, marketing and crisis management, and his 2023 memoir, Journey: The Life and Times of Floyd A. Craig.
 Read more about his career and life in this editorial from Baptist News Global.

 He is survived by his wife of 68 years, Anne, of Franklin; sister Doris Floyd (Roy), of Oklahoma City; and sister-in-law Linda Craig, of Garland, Texas; son Paul (Dorothy) and daughter Suzanne (Alan), all of Nashville; grandchildren Ziggy Craig (Julie), of Durham, NC; Gabrielle Lamb (Mike), of Winterville, NC; Anne Grace Robertson Werner (Brad), of Nesbit, Miss.; Allison K. Robertson Boyde (Bobby), of Springfield, Tenn; great-grandchildren Marley June Craig, Henry Jack Werner and Harrison James Werner; and a host of nephews and nieces.
 He was preceded in death by his parents Bonnie and Floyd M. Craig, and brother Gene Craig—and his most beloved dog, Gus.